sanger-cellular-informatics/Targeton-Designer/README.md

 More information can be found here: https://en.wikipedia.org/wiki/BED_(file_format)

-### Slicer BED output
+### Primer3 Bed Input File (Slicer Bed output)
-This file is outputted by the slicer tool with the --output_bed parameter.
-Will be used in future releases for running VaLiAnt.
+Bed file output with row for each slice.
+This file will also be used for running VaLiAnt.

 | chrom | chromStart | chromEnd | name | score | strand |
 | ----- | ---------- | -------- | ---- | ----- | ------ |